ckormanyos/Osek_pi_spigot_metal/README.md

 The build system is set up to use GCC, making use of the `arm-none-eabi` compiler taken directly from the [real-time-cpp-toolchains](https://github.com/ckormanyos/real-time-cpp-toolchains) repository.

-The default optimization setting is `-O2` and the one-hundred-thousand-and-one decimal digit pi calculation takes slightly under 30 minutes on this target system with the above-mentioned compiler.
+The default optimization setting is `-O2`.

 The hardware setup is pictured in the image below.
 In this image, the target system has already completed